 Despite all the unknowns, in this case, we do have one solid and incontrovertible fact: Flanagan was apprehended very quickly by Virginia State Police.
 The reason is that he was detected by an Automatic License Plate Recognition (ALPR) system

 The on-air shootings of a reporter and cameraman in Virginia last week, carried out by their former co-worker, have naturally left our nation stunned.
-In the relatively short period of time since this horrific event occurred, we have seen a flood of information pour out regarding the gunman and his victims.
-Among this information is a 23-pagemanifesto that the shooter, a man by the name of Vester Lee Flanagan, apparently faxed to ABC News in New York.
+In the relatively short period of time since this horrific event occurred, we have seen a flood of information pouring out regarding the gunman and his victims.
+Among this information is a 23-page manifesto that the shooter, a man by the name of Vester Lee Flanagan, apparently faxed to ABC News in New York.
 The document, filled with a litany of complaints and justification for his actions, raises more questions than it answers.

 Why the sudden interest from the public who is often skeptical about ALPR and video surveillance in general?
 I believe the answer to be that the Virginia incident positively illustrates the benefits of ALPR and how it is a necessity to the cause of public safety, contrary to the many misconceptions about the technology.

 Let’s take a look at some of the advantages of ALPR through the context of the Virginia incident.

 - Real-Time Response.
 ALPR allows police to quickly match a plate with information that has been entered in their BOLO or hotlists.
 In Virginia, when the state trooper entered the details of the wanted vehicle into her license plate reader, the system automatically identified it as a positive hit and that the car had just passed her a few minutes prior.
 The officer was able to immediately notify dispatch and team up with other state troopers to pursue and capture Flanagan.